hazzardweb/filepicker-docs/configphp.md

 ### sorting_order

-The sorting order when scaning the directory for files with [scandir](http://php.net/manual/en/function.scandir.php).
+The alphabetical sorting order when scaning the directory for files with [scandir](http://php.net/manual/en/function.scandir.php).
 Use `0` for ascending order, and `1` for descending order.
 In PHP 5.4 you can use `SCANDIR_SORT_NONE` for unsorted.

 - Type: _integer_